 In the remembrances of my childhood these starched napkins, lace pillow covers, and counterpanes smelling of naphthalene bring back associations with the neighbour's grandmother Olinka ...
 As I recall, when we used to ask her to show some pattern she would laugh and say «I'm too old, I don't remember, my grandmother used to knit it, after all...»

-The art of fancy-work in Karabakh – knitting, fine needlework, lacing, applique – traces its roots back to the remote past.
-Marvelous handmade pictorial works reflect the color and national essence of the Karabakhian people.
+The art of fancy-work in Artsakh – knitting, fine needlework, lacing, applique – traces its roots back to the remote past.
+Marvelous handmade pictorial works reflect the color and national essence of the Artsakhian people.

 The art reached its special development and characteristic national appearance in the classic Middle Ages in IV-XIV cc.
 By the light of lamp in dark and cold cabins our grandmothers used to create amazing fine goods that became the perfect samples of art.
 Wall adornments, counterpanes, towels, table-cloths, skilfully embroidered curtains – all this beautified the way of life and created cosiness and warmth.

 Every marrying girl took with her as a portion things embroidered or knitted by her own hands and kept all this in scrappy bags called bokhcha.
 These were often works that were real masterpieces of fancy-work art. “… goods created by the women of Artsakh and derived colors cannot be compared with any other things,” - wrote the Arabian chronicler Al-Maksuddasi.

 The technique of the Artsakh embroidery and the patterns of laces have much in common with the patterns of medieval khachkars – cross-stones in miniature.